hanrichard/Notebook/aws/aws learning doc/ec2.md

 - amazon fsx for lustre: performance

 ### ec2 placement group
-- cluster placement group - low network legency/high throughput - in same AZ and in same region
+- cluster placement group - low network legency/high throughput - in same AZ and in same region - single az
-- spread placement group - individual critical ec2 instances - same region
+- spread placement group - individual critical ec2 instances - same region - can span multi az - 7 instance max
-- partition placement group - multiple ec2 instances - HDFs, Hbase and Cassandra - same region
+- partition placement group - multiple ec2 instances - HDFs, Hbase and Cassandra - same region - can span mult az -

 - same type within group/ can not merge

 ### waf: web application firewall
 - block : waf/Network ACLs

+### iam
+- more secure
+- attach/modife anytime
+- only one attach to instance
+- are unvisal and can be use in any region
+- system status need aws fix
+- instance status need you fix

+### nat gateway